How to Choose the Best Personal Loan for Government and GLC Employees in 2026

 What is Biro Angkasa and how is it related to government personal loan?

 Biro Angkasa, officially known as Angkatan Koperasi Kebangsaan Malaysia Berhad (ANGKASA), operates the Angkasa Salary Deduction System (SPGA).
-It is a vital system that facilitates the repayment of loans for government and Government-Linked Company (GLC) employees in Malaysia.
-This system provides a unique advantage for civil servants, offering a convenient and secure way to manage their financial commitments.
+It manages the salary deduction system used to collect loan repayments for government and Government-Linked Company (GLC) employees in Malaysia.
+Because deductions happen at the payroll level, repayments are made consistently without the borrower having to initiate a transfer each month.

 How the Biro Angkasa System Works